Standby sound bites 22-23 before we go back to the top.

 That's right.

-And actually has made a profit to bondholders.
+And actually has made a profit.

-Look, I got people emailing me trying to defend Mid on this.
+Look, I got people emailing me trying to defend mid on this.

-Look at your misunderstanding.
+Look at your misunderstanding, Rush.

-Rush, you're he was it's actually a brilliant comment, Rush.
+It's actually a brilliant comment, Rush.

 It's really brilliant.